 Metro 4/SESARM Partnership

 Metro 4 and SESARM collaborate on many efforts to support the local and state agencies in the Southeast.
 This partnership has existed since the 1990s when both organizations were founded.
 Office operations were consolidated in the late 1990s, first in Columbia, South Carolina and in 2002 in their first formal offices in Forest Park, Georgia.
 The organizations moved to Stockbridge, Georgia in 2013.
-On September 30, 2020, centralized operations will cease in Stockbridge.
-Future staff will work from various locations around the Southeast.
+On September 30, 2020, centralized operations ceased in Stockbridge.
+Future staff will work from cecentralized locations around the Southeast.

 Metro 4 and SESARM operate under a Memorandum of Agreement established in the early 2000s and updated in June 2019.
 The general purposes of both organizations are similar and working together on air quality issues has always proven fruitful.
 The organizations are committed to serving unique needs of their respective member agencies but always seek to find consensus on important issues where possible.

 - "To enhance the knowledge, effectiveness, and efficiency of member agencies in managing and improving Southeastern air quality."

 - Customer service

 Metro 4/SESARM Core Responsibilities

 - Advocacy - Sharing agency positions on topics of interest.